grapeofwrath/git-Update/README.md

 # git-Update
-Script for updating GitHub repositories
+*Bash script for updating GitHub repositories*

+This currently only finds and updates repositories in one chosen directory using "pull origin master."